 What Is Machine Learning?

 You may have seen this term in the job description for data scientist and big data positions.
-Machine learning is a cross disciplinary field that combines advanced mathematical and statistical theory with the power of modern computing to develop methods to make data driven decisions about real world problems.
+Machine learning is a cross-disciplinary field that combines advanced mathematical and statistical theory with the power of modern computing to develop methods to make data-driven decisions about real-world problems.
 As the demand for data scientists has grown, the popularity of machine learning has exploded.
 There were over 3,000 attendees at this machine learning conference, more than double the number from 2015!

 So, What Is the Latest News?

 Right now the hot topic in machine learning is neural networks (“neural nets” for short).
-This was reflected at the conference by the large number of popular talks on the subject.
+This was reflected at the conference by a large number of popular talks on the subject.
 A neural network is a fairly complex type of algorithm that was originally built to mimic how the human brain processes information.
 It has achieved stunning results in a number of applications, such as computer vision.

 However, there were many exciting results in other areas as well.
-For example, there were several talks on bandits and reinforcement learning, which provides advanced tools for running online experiments (similar to A/B or multi-variate testing) and is used in Google’s content experiments.
-There were also results in online learning, which helps us update algorithms and statistical models in real time.
+For example, there were several talks on bandits and reinforcement learning, which provides advanced tools for running online experiments (similar to A/B or multivariate testing) and is used in Google’s content experiments.
+There were also results in online learning, which helps us update algorithms and statistical models in real-time.
 Causal inference was also discussed, which can (sometimes) determine if certain actions are actually responsible for creating the results, or if there were other factors at play.

 In addition to discussing the latest algorithms, there were four featured speakers that gave longer talks on the impact and evolution of machine learning in several different applications.
 In the first talk, Susan Athey discussed how machine learning and online ecommerce are affecting the field of computational economics.
 If you are interested in the economics behind online advertising and internet search, you should take a look at her excellent research.
 The other featured talks discussed fraud detection, computer vision, and the application of advanced linear algebra techniques to increase computational speed.